Call our friendly team on 0333 400 7745

 • Each traveller needs their own GHIC

 ⚠️ You cannot apply for a GHIC at a GP surgery or post office.
+Always apply through the official NHS website.
+If you’re asked to pay an application fee, you’re probably using a third-party service.

 Beware of GHIC Scam Websites